 This annual report consists of six sections: (1) the letter of transmittal, (2) the independent auditor's report (the preceding section), (3) management's discussion and analysis (this section), (4) the basic financial statements, (5) required supplementary information, and (6) other supplementary information.
-The financial statements also include notes that explain some of the information in the financial statements are followed by a section of required supplementary information that further explains and supports the information in the financial statements.
+The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.
+The financial statements are followed by a section of required supplementary information that further explains and supports the information in the financial statements.